 The Sperry Authentic Original didn’t get this far and retain its relevancy for no reason.
 It has a laid-back, comfortable style that fits many occasions.

-While Oxford and Brogue often mean formal, the Kunsto Men’s Leather Brogue dress shoe offers the best of both worlds: it looks good with suit pants and a dress shirt, but also pair very nicely with jeans or khakis – which makes for an easy transition from the work week to the weekend.
+While Oxford and Brogue often mean formal, the Kunsto Men’s Leather Brogue dress shoe offers the best of both worlds: it looks good with suit pants and a dress shirt but also pairs very nicely with jeans or khakis – which makes for an easy transition from the work week to the weekend.

-Classic wingtip detailing helps to give the Kunsto brogue a distinctive look, but also one that – as mentioned – is versatile enough to wear with jeans.
-But do keep in mind that they look best with straight leg or slim fit jeans that won’t hide the shoe’s design.
+Classic wingtip detailing helps to give the Kunsto brogue a distinctive look, but it’s also one that – as mentioned – is versatile enough to wear with jeans.
+Do keep in mind that they look best with straight leg or slim fit jeans that won’t hide the shoe’s design.

 - Classic wingtip detailing

 - Width may be a bit narrow for men with larger feet

 If you’re looking for superior comfort in men’s shoes that go with jeans, then take a long look at Kunsto’s Leather Brogue Oxford Dress Shoes.
 They also look good, thanks to their classic wingtip design, and are versatile enough to serve you well for many different occasions.

 It’s interesting how certain styles circle back around and reappear with a retro feel that somehow seems contemporary again.
 Such is the case with the Stan Smith Original, which was first released in 1971 and named after one of the world’s premier tennis players of that era.

 Today’s Stan Smith looks just like it did back when its namesake was crushing serves and backhand volleys that befuddled many an opponent.
 It’s also part of today’s highly-competitive “athleisure” market and easily among the best sneakers to wear with jeans.